 “We believe consumption of e-vapor will eclipse consumption of combustible cigs over the next decade as technology improves,” wrote Bonnie Herzog, analyst at Wells Fargo, who has tracked the tobacco industry for years, in a recent report.

 The states with the highest populations, such as California and New York, are owed the most.
 The majority of them arranged to get much of their money up front by selling bonds and pledging the annual payments to the bond holders.
 But pay outs could dry up far sooner than expected, as vaping in these two states are following the US trend of rising year on year.

-Earlier this week, however, San Francisco and its neighbouring Californian county, San Mateo, voted to ban all flavored vaping e-liquids.
+Earlier this week, however, San Francisco and its neighbouring Californian county, San Mateo, voted to ban all flavoured vaping e-liquids.

-Critics of the ban said not only will it harm vape businesses in the Californian city and neighboring towns, it will also make it harder for adult smokers to quit.
+Critics of the ban said not only will it harm vape businesses in the Californian city and neighbouring towns, it will also make it harder for adult smokers to quit.

-Meanwhile, a New York flavor ban has advanced to State Senate after members of the Senate Health Committee voted 14 to 1 in favor.
+Meanwhile, a New York flavour ban has advanced to State Senate after members of the Senate Health Committee voted 14 to 1 in favour.

-The bill sponsored by New York State Senator Kemp Hannon, a Republican, lays the foundation for what could be a state-wide flavor ban on all e-liquid products, with the exception of tobacco and menthol flavors by the end of this year.
+The bill sponsored by New York State Senator Kemp Hannon, a Republican, lays the foundation for what could be a state-wide flavour ban on all e-liquid products, with the exception of tobacco and menthol flavours by the end of this year.